top of page

 ...My worries weigh me down

-I sometimes worry that my young son will be catch a terrible disease.
-(A global pandemic isn't helping.)
-I worry that I will lose my legs in a bus crash and not be able to do the things I love nor teach movement for a living any more.
-I worry about money, my friends, family, society, and the planet.
-Sometimes I worry that I won't be able to sleep and then I can't sleep because I am worrying about not sleeping...Some of my worries are well-founded, reasonable, and within my scope of influence.
-Some are not.
-When I am not practicing yoga regularly, I have trouble organizing which are which and all the worries pile up into a big noisy mess that weighs on my heart, the result of which is a less patient, less compassionate, more frustrated person, quick to anger.
-But with a regular practice comes a hugely increased ability to sift through my worries and identify which ones are really a threat and which I have some control around preventing or affecting.
+When I am not practicing yoga regularly, I have trouble organizing which are which, and all the worries pile up into a big noisy mess that weighs on my heart, the result of which is a less patient, less compassionate, more frustrated person, quick to anger.
+But with a regular practice comes a huge increase in my ability to sift through the worries and identify which ones are really a threat and which I have some control around preventing or affecting.
 Often, after a yoga practice, when I come back to my worries, I find that several of them are not so worrying after all and that even if all goes to shit, I can see a way to deal with the fall out.
 Again, practicing yoga doesn't guarantee that I won't be hit by a bus, but it does help me to put things in perspective so I am not carrying around the weight of all that worry.

-Some day in my perfect world, when I don't have toddlers who need me and when I have a beautiful in-home studio devoted to uninterupted hours of yoga, I will practice every day again.
-But realistically, it doesn't take that much to notice a huge difference.
-I am better prepared for the noise of life when I can practice at least 2-3 times per week for 45-60 minutes of flow followed 15-30 minutes of meditation.
-And in the weeks where that is a big ask, just sitting down for 20 minutes of breathing meditation or even taking child's pose in the play room while the little man crawls on my back... it is well worth the effort.
+I feel prepared for the noise of life when I can practice poses at least 2-3 times per week for 45-60 minutes, followed by 15-30 minutes of meditation.
+And in the weeks where that is a big ask, just sitting down for 20 minutes of breathing meditation or even taking child's pose in the play room while the little guys crawl on my back... it is well worth the effort.
 Truly, every little bit helps.

 bottom of page